parabix/parabix-devel-mirror/ImplementationGuide-RadicalGrep.md

 The files you want to search
 4. std::vector<fs::path> allfiles
 Store all path of files
 **Function**
 1. std::vector<re::RE*> generateREs(std::string input_radical)
 This function parse the input and get the results
 2. setColoring()
 Defined in file grep_engine, Get result highlight
 3. initFileResult(allfiles)
 Defined in file grep_engine, Initialize results of each file
-   4. grep->initREs(radicalREs)
+4. initREs(radicalREs)
 Defined in file grep_engine, Initialize the output
 5. grepCodeGen()
 Return the number of the result
 6. searchAllFiles()
 Return if there have found any result, if yes, return true, else return false